CoScale/docs/_docs_installation/custom-metrics/generic-script/index.md

 ---
 layout: page
 title: Generic script
+description: Information on how to use the CoScale generic script plugin.
 ---
 ## Description
 The CoScale agent can poll a script or executable every minute to gather multiple custom metrics.